-- Educate children about online safety as part of our curriculum. - Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and risks of online radicalization.
+- Educate children about online safety as part of our curriculum, including: - the safe use of social media, the internet and technology - keeping personal information private - how to recognise unacceptable behaviour online - how to report any incidents of cyber-bullying, ensuring pupils are encouraged to do so, including where they're a witness rather than a victim - Train staff, as part of their induction, on safe internet use and online safeguarding issues including cyber-bullying and risks of online radicalization.
 All staff members will receive refresher training at least one each academic year. - Educate parents/carers about online safety via our safe internet use policy.
-We will share procedures with them so they know how to raise concerns about online safety. - Make sure staff are aware of any restrictions placed on them with regards to use of their mobile phones.
+We will share procedures with them so they know how to raise concerns about online safety, including sharing the systems we use to filter and monitor online use in school; explaining what children are being asked to do online when at school and who (if anyone) their child is going to be interacting with online. - Make sure staff are aware of any restrictions placed on them with regards to use of their mobile phones: - staff in the main school are allowed to bring their mobile phones to school with them but they must be stored safely out of sight and reach of children and only used when pupils are not present in the room and are not likely to enter the room whilst they are being used.
+Staff may use the Music Practice Room or the Old Library room for private use of mobile phones.

-- Make all children, parents/carers, staff and volunteers aware that they are expected to sign an agreement regarding acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology. - Explain the sanctions we will use if a child is in breach of our policies on the acceptable use of the internet and mobile phones. - Make sure all staff, children and parents/carers are aware that staff have the power to search children' phones, as set out in the DfE's guidance on searching, screening and confiscation. - Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems. - Carry out an annual review of our approach to online safety, supported by an annual risk assessment that consider and reflects the risks faced by out school community
+- staff will not take pictures or recordings of pupils on their personal phones or cameras. - staff in EYFS will not take personal mobile phones or cameras into the Early Years Foundation Stage department.
+They will store their phones outside of the department, in the locker provided for staff mobile phones.
+Phones may be used on breaks in designated staff areas. - Make all children, parents/carers, staff and volunteers aware that they are expected to sign an agreement regarding acceptable use of the internet in school, use of the school's ICT systems and use of their mobile and smart technology. - Explain the sanctions we will use if a child is in breach of our policies on the acceptable use of the internet and mobile phones. - Make sure all staff, children and parents/carers are aware that staff have the power to search children' phones, as set out in the DfE's guidance on searching, screening and confiscation. - Put in place robust filtering and monitoring systems to limit children's exposure to the 4 key categories of risk (described above) from the school's IT systems. - Regularly review for effectiveness the filtering and monitoring systems in use. - Carry out an annual review of our approach to online safety, supported by an annual risk assessment that consider and reflects the risks faced by out school community. - Provide regular safeguarding and child protection updates including online safety to all staff, at least annually, in order to continue to provide them with the relevant skills and knowledge to safeguard effectively.

-9. Notifying parents
+9. Notifying parents or carers